arm/mlia/README.md

 The following rewrites are supported:

 * fully-connected - replaces a subgraph with a fully connected layer
-* fully-connected-sparsity24 - replaces a subgraph with a pruned 2:4 sparse fully connected layer
+* fully-connected-sparsity - replaces a subgraph with a pruned 2:4 sparse fully connected layer
 * fully-connected-clustering - replaces a subgraph with a clustered fully connected layer
-* conv2d-sparsity24 - replaces a subgraph with a pruned 2:4 sparse conv2d layer
+* conv2d-sparsity - replaces a subgraph with a pruned 2:4 sparse conv2d layer
 * conv2d-clustering  - replaces a subgraph with a clustered conv2d layer

 **Note:** A ***Keras model*** (.h5 or SavedModel) is required as input to